Built.io Named a Challenger in the Gartner Magic Quadrant for Enterprise Integration Platform as a Service

 Built.io Flow™, the company's iPaaS offering, focuses on quick and easy enablement of integration workflows, enables customers to connect mobile apps, cloud services, social networking and devices and things via pre-built integration templates and model-driven design.
 With Built.io Flow and its mobile back-end cloud service offering Built.io Backend, customers are able to create and integrate microservices used in mobile applications and IoT deployments.

 "We launched Built.io Flow™ less than three years ago with the goal of connecting individuals, businesses and ecosystems where and when it matters," said Nishant Patel, founder and CEO of Built.io.
-"Being named as a Challenger by Gartner further validates that our mission is succeeding as we enable our customers to create a more innovative, digital and integrated workflow for their businesses."
+"We believe being named as a Challenger by Gartner further validates that our mission is succeeding as we enable our customers to create a more innovative, digital and integrated workflow for their businesses."

 Gartner Disclaimer: